cropsinsilico/cropsinsilico.github.io/USER-GUIDE.md

 ## Nodes
 Right-clicking a node will bring up the context menu, and allows you to delete the node or edit its metadata:
-* ID (read-only): auto-generated pseudo-unique string identifier for this node
-* Model (read-only): the underlying model that this node represents
 * Label (optional): The identifier for this node that will appear in the canvas
-* X (required): Current X coordinate of this Node on the canvas
-* Y (required): Current Y coordinate of this Node on the canvas

 You should also see the model inputs/ouputs displayed with the context menu open.
 Just to the left of the context menu, you should see any inputs offered